itaditya/blog/posts/first-post.md

 ---
-title: trial
+title: first post
 ---

-# My first trial
+# first post

-Let's see if it works.
+This post is just to experiment with github platform.